Stamford Gun Lawyer

 Connecticut has some of the strictest gun laws in the country, and after the 2012 Sandy Hook tragedy they grew even stricter, however, it is possible to legally purchase and carry a gun.
 Some persons, however, are automatically ineligible to legally possess a firearm in Connecticut, including convicted felons, illegal aliens, and former juvenile delinquents convicted of offenses like possession of a controlled substance, assault, or negligent homicide.

 To buy a handgun in accordance with Connecticut General Statutes §29-36f, the prospective purchaser must be at least 21 years old, and they must apply for and receive a handgun eligibility certificate from the Commissioner of Public Safety, which remains valid for five years after issuance.
 Generally, they must also complete safety training, submit to fingerprinting, and pay various fees as well, although certain exceptions are available for members of law enforcement, service members in the Armed Forces, and individuals with hunting licenses.

 Finally, Stamford residents must acquire permits from their local town hall or police department if they wish to open carry or concealed carry a handgun on their person outside of their home or vehicle, or if they want to transport a handgun over any distance.
 Failure to abide by these rules could land you in handcuffs facing charges for illegal possession of a firearm.

 Can I Contest The Charges?

-With few exceptions, most criminal offenses that involves the illegal possession, brandishing, or discharging of a firearm is classified as a felony under Connecticut state law, meaning that a conviction could be punished by several years in prison and thousands of dollars in fines.
+With few exceptions, most criminal offenses that involve the illegal possession, brandishing, or discharging of a firearm are classified as a felony under Connecticut state law, meaning that a conviction could be punished by several years in prison and thousands of dollars in fines.
 Some of the most common types of charges that gun lawyers see in Stamford include: